-The TLV320AlC3110 device is a low-power, highly integrated, high-performance codec that supports stereo audio DAC, and mono audio ADC.
+The TLV320AIC3100 is a low-power, highly integrated, high-performance codec which provides a stereo audio DAC, a mono audio ADC, and a mono class-D $4-\Omega$ speaker driver.

-The TLV320AlC3110 device features a high-performance audio codec with 24-bit stereo playback and monaural record functionality.
+The TLV320AIC3100 features a high-performance audio codec with 24-bit stereo playback and monaural record functionality.
 The device integrates several analog features, such as a microphone interface, headphone drivers, and speaker drivers.
-The digital-audio data format is programmable to work with popular audio standard protocols (I2S, left-justified and right-justified) in master, slave, DSP, and TDM modes.
-Bass boost, treble, or EQ is supported by the programmable digital-signal processing blocks (PRB).
-An on-chip PLL provides the high-speed clock required by the digital-signal processing block.
-The volume level is controlled either by pin control or by register control.
+The TLV320AIC3100 has built-in digital audio processing blocks (PRB) for both the DAC and ADC paths.
+The digital audio data format is programmable to work with popular audio standard protocols (I2S, left/right-justified) in master, slave, DSP, and TDM modes.
+Bass boost, treble, or EQ can be supported by the programmable digital signal-processing block.
+An on-chip PLL provides the high-speed clock needed by the digital signal-processing block.
+The volume level can be controlled by either pin control or by register control.
 The audio functions are controlled using the I2C serial bus.

-The TLV320AIC3110 device has a programmable digital sine-wave generator and is available in a 32-pin VQFN package.
+The TLV320AIC3100 has a programmable digital sine-wave generator and is available in a 32-pin QFN package.